Facebook page vs. website: Which one should you pick?

 Considering Facebook is a social network first, not a search engine, it’s impressive that it does account for some of the searches.
 But do you really want to ignore the over 90% of searches done through Google, Bing, and DuckDuckGo?
 Can you even scale your business without the traffic from these search engines?

-Having your own website allows you to target and try to rank for search terms that are relevant to your business.
+Having your own website allows you to target and rank for search terms that are relevant to your business.
 Through your marketing efforts, you can increase brand visibility, generate leads, and grow your sales.
 You won’t be able to tap into that search traffic with a Facebook business page.

 3. A website builds your business’s credibility